tianzhiya/VDifFusion/README.md

 If this work is helpful to you, please cite it as:
 ```
-@article{CJDFusion,
+@article{VDifFusion,
-  title={CJDFusion: A Cross-Modal Joint Diffusion Model for Infrared and Visible Image Fusion},
+  title={VDifFusion: A Cross-Modal Joint Diffusion Model for Infrared and Visible Image Fusion},
 }
 ```
 If you have any question, please email to me (805087624@qq.com).